 It is your responsibility to see your advisor EVERY semester:

 - The sixth through the eighth week of the semester in a good time to meet with your advisor.

-- NO COURSE ADVISING will occur without an advising form the curriculum diagram
+- NO COURSE ADVISING will occur without an ME Undergraduate Curriculum Diagram advising form

 - call or email your advisor to make an appointment.